Ninety-Seven UGA Student-Athletes to Graduate Friday

 ◊ Made the most of his first collegiate start Dec.
 19 vs. Gardner-Webb, responding with team-high points (12), rebounds (nine) and steals (three) in 30 minutes.

 ◊ Posted a career-high 16 points Feb.
 12 at Mississippi State, including 14 in the second half.
-Played in spite of a stomach virus on day of the game.
+Did so in spite of suffering through a stomach virus on the day of the game.

 ◊ Coached by Shea Seals for his first three seasons at Booker T. Washington and by Joe Redmond as a senior.

-◊ As a senior, averaged 21.8 points per game in leading Booker T. Washington to a 17-9 record and the quarterfinals of the 6A state tournament.
+◊ As a senior, averaged 21.8 points per game while leading Booker T. Washington to a 17-9 final record and the quarterfinals of the 6A state tournament.

 ◊ As a junior, averaged 20.5 points and 9.4 rebounds for the Hornets.